What is a Cold Wallet?

 2. Set up your wallet

 Once you've purchased the wallet, the next step is to set it up by following the instructions.
-You'll need to create an access code during the setup process.
-It's essential to write down the seed phrase provided and keep it in a secure location.
+During the setup process, you'll need to create an access code.
+Write the seed phrase on a reliable surface and keep it in a secure location.

 3. Import cryptocurrency